Important general information

 Prerequisites for the VCU Pharm.D. program

-Students must complete the minimum 73 semester hours of course work and the required science courses to be eligible to start the Pharm.D. program at VCU.
-However, most students complete their bachelor’s degree prior to enrollment into the Pharm.D. program.
+Students must complete the minimum 56 semester hours of course work and the required science courses to be eligible to start the Pharm.D. program at VCU.
+However, some students elect to complete their bachelor’s degree prior to enrollment into the Pharm.D. program.
 Students are also required to complete the Pharmacy College Admission Test.
-The PCAT is taken prior to students applying to pharmacy school and results are weighed heavily in admissions decisions.
+The PCAT is taken prior to students applying to pharmacy school and results are utilized as a component of the holistic admissions review process.
 Students preparing for the PCAT are strongly advised to take courses to build competency in these areas prior to taking the exam.
 It is not necessary to have completed all prerequisite course work or to have taken the PCAT prior to submitting your application to pharmacy school.
 However, you must complete all prerequisite courses and take the PCAT before entering VCU’s pharmacy program.

 Science and non-science courses required for the VCU Pharm.D. program